slushiegoose/Town-Of-Us/README.md

 The Altruist is a Crewmate that is capable of reviving dead players.\
 Upon finding a dead body, the Altruist can hit their revive button, risking sacrificing themselves for the revival of another player.\
 If enabled, the dead body disappears, so only they Altruist's body remains at the scene.\
-After a set period of time, both players will be resurrected, if the revival isn't interrupted.
+After a set period of time, the player will be resurrected, if the revival isn't interrupted.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|